adrianmarino/points/README.md

 ### Account

-An accounts belongs to a user and contain money under given currency.
+Belongs to an user and contains amount in a given currency.

 ### Mix Tasks